Obstructions for three-coloring graphs without induced paths on six vertices: -free obstructions

-First we observe that, up to permuting the colors, there is exacly one 3-coloring of $G_r-v_0$.
-Indeed, we may w.l.o.g.~assume that $v_i$ recieves color $i$, for $i=1,2,3$, since $\{v_1,v_2,v_3\}$ forms a triangle in $G_r$.
-Similarly, $v_4$ recieves color 1, $v_5$ recieves color 2 and so on.
-Finally, $v_{3r}$ recieves color 3.
+First we observe that, up to permuting the colors, there is exactly one 3-coloring of $G_r-v_0$.
+Indeed, we may w.l.o.g.~assume that $v_i$ receives color $i$, for $i=1,2,3$, since $\{v_1,v_2,v_3\}$ forms a triangle in $G_r$.
+Similarly, $v_4$ receives color 1, $v_5$ receives color 2 and so on.
+Finally, $v_{3r}$ receives color 3.
 Since the coloring was forced, our claim is proven.

 In particular, $G_r$ is not 3-colorable, since $v_0$ is adjacent to all of $v_1,v_2,v_{3r}$.
 As the choice of $v_0$ was arbitrary, we know that $G_r$ is 4-vertex-critical.